juju/docs/src/en/config-maas.md

         default-series: trusty
 ```

+# MAAS specific features

+Juju automatically detects MaaS networks, and reconcognises physical and
+virtual networks on each machine.
+No configuration is needed. `juju
+status` will show the discovered networks.
+See [Juju
+Constraints](reference-constraints.html) and [Deploying
+Services](charms-deploying.html) to learn how to select machines with
+networks and enable the networks for use.

 For further steps with Juju on MAAS, you should check out the
 [Juju instructions in the MAAS documentation](http://maas.ubuntu.com/docs/juju-quick-start.html)